Lmoes/adl_vod_encoder/README.rst

 loss = mse(predicted_vod, original_vod) + mse(predicted_precipitation, target_precipitation) + mse(predicted_temperature, target_temperature)

 Currently the training stops if there is not validation loss improvement over 5 epochs.
 As the training anyway is rather fast (a few minutes), i dont see a reason to stop it early if the error is lower than a certain treshold.
-The current mean reconstruction loss rescaled to the original VOD range is 0.003, which, given that VOD values have a range of about 0. to 2., is *very* low.
+The current mean reconstruction loss rescaled to the original VOD range is 0.003, which is *very* low.

 Error Metrics for clustering
 ============